-North Korea's Latest Missile Test Prompts A Tweeted Response From Trump
+North Korea Claims It Successfully Tested An ICBM

 International

+If confirmed, this would mark the first successful test of a North Korean missile capable of reaching the United States.

+In its initial analysis, the U.S. Pacific Command said it had detected and tracked the launch of an intermediate range missile, which would have a much shorter range than what North Korea is claiming.

-South Korea's and Japan's militaries say North Korea has again test-fired a ballistic missile, which flew an estimated 40 minutes before landing in the Sea of Japan.
+South Korea's and Japan's militaries analyzed the flight and say the missile flew nearly 600 miles, reached an altitude of 1500 miles and flew for an estimated 40 minutes before landing in the Sea of Japan and within Japan's exclusive economic zone.
 It is the 12th provocation of the year, breaking United Nations resolutions barring such tests.

+"It is a serious threat to Japan's security and can not be tolerated," Japan's Defense Ministry said.

 The move by Pyongyang comes following a White House summit between President Trump and South Korean President Moon Jae-in, in which the two countries pledged to coordinate on North Korea policy and continue a security alliance that has lasted more than 60 years.